Student Success & First Year Experience – FYE

 CORE 102- Gateway Seminar*GTW (Credits: 3)Gen Ed Core-Gateway Part of EOU’s first year experience program, Core 102 is a 3 credit seminar focused on personal assessment and exploration of career and college major choices.
 The course is intended to introduce students to occupational research, goal setting, and the relationship between college majors and careers.

-ONLINE HUM 105 – Success In College (Credits: 2) This course is part of Eastern Oregon University’s (EOU) First Year Experience program and is designed for online students with less than 30 credit hours.
+ONLINE UNI 105 – Success In College (Credits: 2) This course is part of Eastern Oregon University’s (EOU) First Year Experience program and is designed for online students with less than 30 credit hours.
 Students will examine topics and issues central to success in college.
 These topics will be addressed through learning activities centered on academic success, including exploration of resources and self-assessments.
 The course will allow students the opportunity to explore career fields and college majors.
 Online discussions and learning activities serve as an introduction to and preparation for further intellectual life and university-level study.